- A chance to join a growing network of design thinkers around the world working within a series of hubs operating within communities and enterprises

 Postgraduate Diploma (ft/pt; 120 credits)

-A full-time (1 year) or part-time programme (2 years, UK students only) with 4 x 30 credit modules.
+A full-time (1 year) or part-time programme (2 years) with 4 x 30 credit modules.
 PGDip students would gain 120 credits by completing modules 1, 2, 3,4 alongside MA students.

 Each of the four (30 credit) modules will include: